DSC_0067.JPG

 IMG_0736.JPG

-We support three government-run elementary schools in Northeastern Samburu.
+We support three government-run elementary and junior high schools in Northeastern Samburu.
 By building 10 dormitories and offering free room and board to all students, children of nomadic families can attend school all year long.
 We provide the majority of the funding for these students.

 We are pleased to say that our schools are becoming among the best in Kenya.